mikeghen/eth2-kubernetes/README.md

     └── validator_definitions.yaml
 ```
 :warning: Do not commit this directory to Github!

 7. Create a new project on GCP with a unique project ID.
 For this example, you will see `YOUR_PROJECT_ID`, you'll replace this with the project ID you select in this step.

 8. Create a Storage bucket with the name of the form: `YOUR_PROJECT_ID-lighthouse`

 9. Upload the `./prymont` folder into the newly created bucket

 10. Create a new Kubernetes cluster.
 I used a single node cluster with a standard N2 instance, 2 CPU, 8 GB memory for testing on testnet.

 11. Open the **Cloud Shell Terminal** in GCP and connect to the cluster.
 This can also be done from your local terminal if you have `gcloud` installed.

 12. Clone your eth2 repo into the terminal and go into it:
 ```
 git clone https://github.com/your_username/eth2-kubernetes
 cd eth2-kubernetes
 ```
-13. Use `gsutil` to copy your validator folder from storage into the `lighthouse` directory in the clone repo:
+13. Use `gsutil` to copy your valid ator folder from storage into the `lighthouse` directory in the clone repo:
 ```
 gsutil cp -r gs://YOUR_PROJECT_ID-lighthouse/pyrmont ./lighthouse
 ```